 Even though you’ll line up in the rain with 200 other people 30 minutes before the doors open, the early bird crowd is usually lighter.
 Yes, this early access might cost you $10-$15 (leave the kids at home this day).
-But if I buy 30 books for $.50-$3 apiece at my city’s largest fair, which is realistic, that’s about $450 worth of books.
+But if I buy 30 books for $.50-$3 apiece at my city’s largest used book fair, which is realistic, that’s about $450 worth of books.
 A bargain.

 2-Bring the right container